linode/docs/docs/email/how-to-create-an-email-server-with-mail-in-a-box/index.md

     ![Control Panel - TLS Certificates Page](mail-in-a-box-control-panel-tls-certificates-ubuntu1404.png)

 3. Follow this guide, [How to Configure Reverse DNS on a Linode Server](/docs/networking/dns/configure-your-linode-for-reverse-dns/), to set up a *pointer record* (PTR).
 Make sure you set it to `box.example.com`.
 This step is very important to execute and pass some antispam checks.
-Without it, a lot of mail servers will flag your outbound email as spam, will consider it suspicious that your IP doesn't point to your domain name, and sometimes even reject it.
+Without it, a lot of mail servers will flag your outbound email as spam and will consider it suspicious that your IP doesn't point to your domain name, and sometimes even reject it.

 ## Conclusion

-As you can see, it's very convenient when everything for an email server is packaged in one place, and automagically configured.
+As you can see, it's very convenient when everything for an email server is packaged in one place and automatically configured.
 But convenience often has a price.
 Mail-in-a-box's centralization - that makes it easy to manage everything - also creates a single point of failure.
 There is a safety net though: email servers are intelligent enough to retry sending you their data for a few days, in case your server is unavailable.

-But if you can't afford the delay, you should look at ways to make your setup more reliable.
+If you can't afford the delay, you should look at ways to make your setup more reliable.
 A beginner friendly approach is to set up a monitoring system that will notify you quickly in case of problems.
-Later on, you can look into secondary (slave) nameservers, secondary MX entries, cloning and syncing Mail-in-a-Box machines, so they can take over in case of failure, and floating IPs.
+Later on, you can look into secondary (slave) nameservers, secondary MX entries, cloning and syncing Mail-in-a-Box machines, and floating IPs.